 Click on CONCRETE SURFACE PREPARATION for more tips on cleaning before painting.

-Any previous coatings, paint, or sealers will also have to be removed before painting the basement floor can be done successfully.
+Any previous coatings, paint, or sealers will also have to be removed before you begin to paint your floor.

 Click on CLEANING GARAGE FLOORS for tips on how to remove coatings from concrete floors.